mabl3/metagraphInterface/README.md

 When building your project, you will have to point CMake to the metagraph build, see below for the option `-DMETAGRAPH_PROJECT_ROOT`.

+## Build Graph

+Use the script `script/createGraph.py` to create an annotated graph from Fasta files!

+The interface requires that the metagraph was built and annotated in a certain way, above script will take care of doing this.
+The script will create a `*.dbg` and a `*.column_coord.annodbg` file, those are the graph and annotation files you can use with the `MetagraphInterface` class.

+**Note:** The annotation only stores fasta sequence headers, thus they must be unique! `createGraph.py` will also output a mapping of fasta file names and sequence headers in JSON format.

 ## Unit Tests

 Clone this repo recursively